MatthiasValvekens/certomancer/docs/plugins.md

 parameter.
 Since `general-names` is a generic plugin, its `extension_type` is `None`.
 Therefore, Certomancer will not attempt to interpret the `subject_alt_name` reference before invoking the plugin.

+## Certificate profile API

+Certificate profile plugins inherit from `certomancer.CertProfilePlugin`.
+Subclasses are expected to provide a (string) value for the `profile_label` attribute, which will be used to identify the profile plugin within Certomancer.

+The `certomancer.CertProfilePlugin` base class defines two methods: `extensions_for_self` and `extensions_for_issued`.
+Both are expected to return a list of `ExtensionSpec` objects.

+The `extensions_for_self` method must be overridden by all subclasses, and determines the extensions to put on the certificate on which the profile is declared.
+On the other hand, the `extensions_for_issued` method is optional, and determines the extensions to put on certificates issued under the one on which the profile is declared.
+By default, it simply returns an empty list.
+It goes without saying that this method is meaningless (and never called) for profiles that are used on attribute certificate definitions.

+The parameters provided to these methods are as follows:

+ - A reference to the active PKI architecture
+ - The parameters provided to the profile (if any) at the place where it was declared.
+ - The specification for the item to which the extensions will be applied.
+ - (`extensions_for_issued` only) The specification for the issuer's certificate.

+The following points are important to keep in mind when implementing new profiles:

+ - It's possible for a given profile to be invoked twice to provide extensions for one and the same certificate, once through `extensions_for_self`, and once more through `extensions_for_issued`.
+   This can happen e.g. when defining a CA hierarchy with multiple layers, all of which use the built-in `simple-ca` profile.
+ - Since the item spec passed to the `CertProfilePlugin` includes the `profiles` dictionary for the item in question as part of its data, it's possible to inspect which other profiles will be applied.
+This allows for some form of cooperation between different profile plugins.
+   Note that profiles are invoked in the order in which they are declared in the configuration, and that (generally) the last plugin to be invoked "wins" in case the same certificate extension is emitted more than once.

 ## Service plugin API